SiebNellen/Thesis-Code/README.md

 # Thesis-Code
 In the Thesis_final file is the code I used for my thesis.
-There is an example open that can be run for an example, but this is not what I used in the thesis itself.
+There is an example open that was applied on the random network and this can be run one time to see how it works.